Chota Nagpur Plateau: Manbhum-Singhbhum

 In the lowest step of the Chota Nagpur Plateau, the Manbhum area covers the present Purulia district in West Bengal, and Dhanbad district and parts of Bokaro district in Jharkhand, and the Singhbhum area broadly covers Kolhan division of Jharkhand.
 The Manbhum area has a general elevation of about 1000 ft and it consists of undulating land with scattered hills – Baghmundi and Ajodhya range, Panchakot and the hills around Jhalda are the prominent ones.
-Adjacent Bankura district of West Bengal has been described as the “connecting link between the plains of Bengal on the east and Chota Nagpur plateau on the west.”
-The same could be said of the Asansol and Durgapur subdivisions of Bardhaman district.
+Adjacent Bankura district of West Bengal has been described as the "connecting link between the plains of Bengal on the east and Chota Nagpur plateau on the west."
+The same could be said of the Birbhum district and the Asansol and Durgapur subdivisions of Paschim Bardhaman district.

 The Singhbhum area contains much more hilly and broken country.
 The whole of the western part is a mass of hill ranges rising to 3000 ft in the south-west.
 Jamshedpur sits on an open plateau, 400 to 800 ft above mean sea level, with a higher plateau to the south of it.
 The eastern part is mostly hilly, though near the borders of West Bengal it flattens out into an alluvial plain.
 In the Singhbhum area, there are hills alternating with valleys, steep mountains, deep forests on the mountain slopes, and, in the river basins, some stretches of comparatively level or undulating country.
 The centre of the area consists of an upland plateau enclosed by hill ranges.
 This strip, extending from the Subarnarekha River on the east to the Angarbira range to the west of Chaibasa, is a very fertile area.
 Saranda forest is reputed to have the best Sal forests in Asia.